Public Interest Registry: History

-In 2002, the Internet Society was in a dire financial position.
-There were significant concerns that the Internet Society’s financial position could sink .ORG.
-In order to address these concerns, the Internet Society proposed creating the Public Interest Registry as a separate 501(c)3 non-profit to manage .ORG and to insulate it from the Internet Society.
-The Public Interest Registry was established with a membership of one, the Internet Society, governed by a separate board.

 The decision made by the ICANN Board to allocate .ORG to the Internet Society was consistent with RFC 1591, which states that “a designated manager for a domain” is a “trustee for the delegated domain, and ha[s] a duty to serve the community.”

 The community that .ORG was intended to serve is non-profit organizations, and Lynn St. Amour, who was then President and CEO of the Internet Society, committed the Internet Society to working to ensure that the non-governmental sector shaped any decisions affecting the .ORG ecosystem.

-Afilias was selected as the back-end technical provider for .ORG under contract with the Public Interest Registry.
+Afilias was designated the back-end technical provider for .ORG under contract with the Public Interest Registry.
+Afilias CTO Ram Mohan effectively became the CTO for .ORG and PIR, a stewardship role that was maintained until PIR matured sufficiently to have its own CTO.
 The then-largest domain transfer in history occurred on January 1, 2003, when ICANN had VeriSign delegate 2.6 million domains to Public Interest Registry.
 An Internet Society Vice President, David Maher, became the chairman.
 The following month, Ed Viltz became the organization's first CEO.

 Marc Rotenberg, the founding Board Chair of the Public Interest Registry, stated in an op-ed that when the Public Interest Registry was established, “our aim was to promote the non-commercial use of the internet … We believed there should be a space of the Internet to promote non-commercial use and that the governance of the .ORG domain should respect the essential character of the users of the domain.”